 Local resorts and NGOs have established thriving turtle hatcheries with support from state governments and voluntary partners that are mostly managed by teams of passionate volunteers and locals.
 Depending on the season, more than 100 nests can be seen at any time, with each nest being carefully cared for and nurtured.
 If Lady Luck is on your side, you might even see the newly-hatched babies being released to the sea – a sight that you wouldn’t want to miss.

-16. Rawa Island – Jump On A Slide That Leads Into the Sea
+16. Rawa Island – Jump Off A Huge Sea Slide

 Islands like Rawa are indeed a rare find.
 It is unlike any other island in Malaysia.
 Without any local inhabitants, the island is sparsely populated and undeveloped, thus making it the perfect tourist island paradise.
 Oh, and did we mention that this is the Johor Sultan’s private island too?